 If you release software, you will often need to test a release before deploying it to a production system or an externally accessible repository.
-For example, if you are developing a large, enterprise web application you may want to stage a release candidate to a staging system and perform a series of rigorous tests before a release manager makes a decision to either return a system to development or deploy a system to production.
+For example, if you are developing a large, enterprise web application, you may want to stage a release candidate to a staging system and perform a series of rigorous tests before a release manager makes a decision to either return a system to development or deploy a system to production.

-Here’s how staging works in Nexus Professional:
+Here’s how staging works in Nexus Repository Manager Pro:

 Once the staging repository is closed and has been added to a target repository group, the components in the staging repository are available to users for testing and certification via a repository group.
 Tests can be performed on the components as if they were already published in a hosted repository.
 At this point different actions can be performed with the staging repository:

 Figure 11.3.
 The Stages of a Staging Repository Starting with Deployment and Ending with a Release or a Drop of the Repository